 With some stitches under my belt, I can now hold my own with a pair of knitting needles.

 My biggest takeaway was the Quick Fixes video, also affectionately known (to me) as the Don’t Panic lesson.
-I wish I had have jumped into knitting sooner.
+I wish I had have jumped into knitting sooner!!
+This class was so easy to follow and I’m a complete convert, especially because it doesn’t use as much yarn as crochet does.

 Spurred on by a gift this was the latest class that I have taken.
 Teacher and wonder-weaver, Rachel Denbow makes sure the lessons are so easy and fun to follow.
 As a result, I had my first project finished overnight.